tina4stack/tina4-php/docs/howdoi.md

-            Find ";extension=tidy" and remove the semicolon infront of the word extension Find ";extension=xmlrpc" and remove the semicolon infront of the word extension Find ";extension=xsl" and remove the semicolon infront of the word extension Hit Ctrl+S or save changes you just made to "php.ini" file.
+            Find ";extension=tidy" and remove the semicolon infront of the word extension Find ";extension=xmlrpc" and remove the semicolon infront of the word extension Find ";extension=xsl" and remove the semicolon infront of the word extension Press Ctrl+S or save changes you just made to "php.ini" file.

 * Step 4 > Change path environment variable.